openupm/verdaccio-storage-proxy/README.md

 # verdaccio-storage-proxy

-A verdaccio storage proxy to decouple meta, packument, and tarball accesses.
+A verdaccio storage proxy to decouple database, search, packument, and tarball accesses.

-E.g. using the aws-s3-storage for tarball accesses, then using database storage for meta and packument accesses to create robust mixed storage for a cluster environment.
+E.g. using the aws-s3-storage for tarball accesses, then using database storage for the rest accesses to create robust mixed storage for a cluster environment.

 Access types:
-- meta: accesses related to security and token.
+- database: accesses related to package CRD, security, and token.
+- search: accesses related to search.
-- packument: accesses related to add, create, delete, update, and read a packument.
+- packument: accesses related to packument CRUD.
-- tarball: accesses related to read and write a tarball.
+- tarball: accesses related to tarball read and write.

+Tasks
+- [x] dispatch accesses by type
+- [ ] unit test

 ## Installation